aepyornis/hpd-violations/README.md

 HPD violation XML files can download from their website here: [HPD Open Data - Violations]( http://www1.nyc.gov/site/hpd/about/violation-open-data.page)

-IMPORTANT NOTE: for the xml files to work with this program they must be reprocessed to have each element on it's own line.
+IMPORTANT NOTE: For the xml files to work with this program they must be peprocessed to have each element on its own line.
 This can be done with a simple perl script:

 ``` bash
 perl -pe 's/></>\n</g' inputfile.xml > outputfile.xml